 Hardwood can become bent or twisted out of shape because of moisture throughout the home or changes in outdoor weather conditions.
 Consider some of these wood floor buckling causes so you can prevent them from damaging your floors:

 - Changes in temperature: Wood naturally expands in the hot humidity and contracts in the cold.
-If you live in an area with extreme temperatures, you might notice your hardwood warping in the summer.
+If you live in an area with extreme temperatures, you might notice buckling wood floors in the summer.
 Try to maintain a healthy relative humidity in your home to prevent damage from the hot, sticky weather.

 - Moist wood subfloors: Find the moisture content (MC) of your wood subfloors before installing hardwood flooring.
 You or the floor installer should test for water throughout your subfloors with a wood moisture meter.
 If the MC is too high to install your flooring, find the moisture source and fix it before it spreads.